taublast/SurfAppCompareDrawn/README.md

 ## To Note

 Cells are recycled.
-MAUI CollectionView is not using shadows here, DrawnUI does.
+CollectionView is not using shadows here, DrawnUI does.

 ## Copyright and license